PowerDNS/weakforced/trackalert/README.md

  * The ability to create Lua policy that responds to individual login reports and takes appropriate action.
-It is suggested that policies query a long-term DB such as elaticsearch for previously stored reports, and then alert based on comparing the long-term data with the current login information.
+It is suggested that policies query a long-term DB such as elasticsearch for previously stored reports, and then alert based on comparing the long-term data with the current login information.
 Currently no default policy is provided to support that behaviour.